Zander-Labuschagne/SecureSignIn-v3b/README.md

 iOS(iPad) version: TBA

-The logo and name on the application comes from an iWorks template, it is not a registered company name or logo, I just added it to make it look cool.
+The logo and name on the application comes from an iWorks template, it is not a registered company name or logo, I just added it to make it look impressive.

 E-Mail: <zander.labuschagne@protonmail.ch>